Cell Culture Equipment List: Essentials for Your Lab

 Autoclave

-Vortex mixer
+Vortex Mixer

-Key Cell Culture Supplies & Consumables
+Cell Culture Supplies and Consumables

 • Culture flasks and dishes